asavagar/uk-covid19-firm-creation/content/reports/Feb2021/_index.md

 ## <i class="fas fa-industry"></i> <span class="ml-1">Sectoral Analysis</span>
-### SIC sections
+### SIC Section
 The graph illustrates company registrations in January 2021, January 2020 and January 2019 by industrial sector.
 We use 2-digit SIC levels (SIC divisions) and group into broader sectors (SIC sections).
 We use the [ONS classification](https://onsdigital.github.io/dp-classification-tools/standard-industrial-classification/ONS_SIC_hierarchy_view.html) for divisions and sections.
 We present a selection of notable sectors.

 {{< chart data="sector" >}}

 - January 2021 has higher firm creation in all sectors than January 2019.
 - January 2021 has similar firm creation to January 2020.
-- 'Manufacturing', 'Financial and Insurance activities', 'Wholesale, and Retail Trade' sectors present the greatest increase in firm creation.
+- 'Manufacturing', 'Financial and Insurance Activities', 'Wholesale, and Retail Trade' sectors present the greatest increase in firm creation.
-- 'Accommodation and Food services' is the only sector with fewer registrations in January 2021 than January 2020.
+- 'Accommodation and Food Services' is the only sector with fewer registrations in January 2021 than January 2020.